Head of Department: Professor Richard McAvoy

 Principles and techniques used to build landscape structures including patios, walls, walkways, water features, and green roofs.

+(Formerly offered as HORT 4650.)
 Three credits.
-Two class periods and one 2-hour laboratory.
-Recommended preparation: HORT 2750.
-Field trips and workshops are part of this class.
-Not open for credit to students who have passed HORT 3760.
-Kuzovkina
+Two class periods and one 3-hour laboratory period.
+Prerequisite: CHEM 1122 or 1124 or 1127 and instructor consent.
+Not open for credit to students who have passed HORT 3650.
+Brand

-In vitro techniques for plant propogation, biotechnology and research.
-Media preparation, aseptic micropropogation techniques including meristem culture, direct and indirect-organogenesis and embryogenesis, embryo rescue, somaclonal variation, and pathogen indexing.
+In vitro techniques for plant propagation, biotechnology and research.
+Media preparation, aseptic micropropagation techniques including meristem culture, direct and indirect-organogenesis and embryogenesis, embryo rescue, somaclonal variation, and pathogen indexing.